 WELCOME TO CMKC STUDIO!

-I left the world of corporate law a few years ago.
-Music still is a constant and new recordings are in the works.
-My complete exodus from the legal field came about a year after a 2016 sanity-saving escape from an abusive female attorney in the office next to mine (who ironically practices employment law) ……..
+I left the world of corporate law and law firms a few years ago after 30 years ……..
 Best.
 Life.
 Move.
 Ever.
-At that time, my husband gave me a SLR camera as a diversion.
+My husband gave me a SLR camera as a diversion while I contemplated the next chapter.
 The diversion soon transformed into a creative outlet and the birds and other wild creatures have now become my collective muse.

 We have a 24/7 diner on our back deck and during the last few years, over 40 bird species have landed on and in our feeders, stopped by for a drink, or sat waiting on the rails and deck posts for a vacant seat …. and all have ended up posing for posterity.
 Along with the birds who visit us every day, raccoons also stop by to say hey as do opossums, deer, chipmunks, squirrels, turtles and an occasional skunk or armadillo.

-On the bottom menu of this website, there is access to 12 individual pages of bird and animal species as well as pages of paintings, tactical law enforcement photographs, and an autobiographical pictorial – each page is chock full of photos and the sound of mornings at our house.
+There are 12 individual pages of bird and animal species as well as pages of paintings, tactical law enforcement photographs, and an autobiographical pictorial – each page is chock full of photos and the sound of mornings at our home.
 I hope you enjoy getting to know all of my friends as much as I enjoy being with them every day.

 So please, sit back for about 10 minutes, relax, scroll through the pages and enter the calm.